an-siuu-man/geogo/README.md

 1. Create you apiKeys.txt file within the `geogo/geogobackend/geogo/api` folder
 2. Generate API keys for
    - Gemini
+   - SerpAPI
    - OpenAI
-   - SerpAPI <br>
-   Note that OpenAI's API charges you a small fee with each API call, so make sure you keep this in mind if you intend on iterating the API call a lot of times.
+     - Note that OpenAI's API charges you a small fee with each API call, so make sure you keep this in mind if you intend on iterating the API call a lot of times.`
 3. Write your API keys in the format below within "apiKeys.txt"
    ```
    serpapi,xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx